Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 Defense: always ask what each product costs in total dollars, and what the loan length will be with and without it.
 If the loan gets longer when the product gets added, the monthly number is hiding the real price.

 Rule 2.
-The same coverage costs wildly different amounts depending on where you buy it.
+The same coverage costs wildly different amounts depending on where you buy it, and which one is cheapest depends on your loan.

 Step 4.
 Read the title before you sign